mattieuzhai/Fast_Robots_mz375/lab_2.markdown

 ![t3](/Lab2/task3.png)

 ### Task 4
 The next task was making a function that would take the temperature at 1 second intervals over 5 seconds and then returning a time-stamped string of temperatures.
 I accomplished this using the built-in getTempDegC() function, which converted the temperature to Celsius for me.
-I used "|" as a delimiter for future processing.
+I used "|" as a delimiter for future processing with a notification handler. to split the strings and extract the times and temperatures.
+Note that I extracted the time in seconds this time instead of milliseconds like in Task 3.
 Arduino code:
 ```C++
 //Building the string I want